qaptivator/plainimg2/README.md

   - or by running the executable and opening the picture with `Right Click > Open Image...` (or just letter `O`)
   - or by running it through the terminal with first argument being the file path

-the main menu is opened with `Right Click`.
-you can also close the window with `Right Click > Quit` or just `Q`, or just `ESCAPE`. to make the window be the size of the image, press `R`. to make the window always be on top (dont go behind other windows when unfocused), press `T`. you can change it back any time. _this is enabled by default_
+the main menu is opened with `Right Click`. you can close the window with `Right Click > Quit` or just `Q`, or just `ESCAPE`. to make the window be the size of the image, press `R`. to make the window be over other windows and also dont go behind other windows when unfocused, press `T`. _this is enabled by default._
+to see the rest of the features, look down below.
+to support the developer, you can appreciate the project by giving it a star in the GitHub repository. thanks!

+# all of the features

+- open an image using in-app file selector with `O`,
+  - or give it the image path as first argument,
+  - or as a hidden windows feature, drag an image over the executable and it will consider it as the first cli argument.
+- close an image with `C`, which puts you back into the starting menu.
+- open actions menu with `Right Click`, which shows all of the actions which you can do and their corresponding hotkeys.
+- make the windows stay on top of other windows using `T`. this basically pins the window, and it wont disappear when you unfocus out of the window. enabled by default.
+- use a black background instead of white one with `B`. useful for png files. disabled by default.
+- keep the aspect ratio of the image with `A`. if you disable this, it will stretch the picture across the entire window. enabled by default.
+- resize the window to be the image's size with `R`. note: only works if keep aspect ratio is enabled.
+- when working with small resolution images, antialiasing usually ruins the image, so disable it with `L`. antialiasing is enabled by default.
+- the window is also draggable in client area (other than the title bar), but be aware that native windows functions like window snapping wont work here. they only work with the title bar provided by windows.
+- quit the app by closing the window, pressing `Q` or `ESCAPE`.
+- the link to this github repository is located inside the `About` menu.
+- WARNING: as of now, this project is only available on Windows. if this project gets enough attention, i will make a version for macOS and possibly even Linux.

 # introduction